Remarks on the Cauchy functional equation and variations of it: Introduction

-has been investigated by many authors, under various ``regularity'' conditions, each of them implies, in the particular case where $f:\R\to\R$, that $f(x)=cx$ for some $c\in \R$.
-For instance, Cauchy \cite{Cauchy} assumed that $f$ is continuous, Darboux \cite{Darboux} has observed that continuity at one point suffices, Kac \cite{Kac} assumed that $f$ is integrable on a given interval, Fr\'echet \cite{Frechet}, Banach \cite{BanachCauchy}, Sierpi\'nski \cite{Sierpinski1,Sierpinski2} and Alexiewicz-Orlicz \cite{AlexiewiczOrlicz} assumed that $f$ is measurable, Kestelman \cite{Kestelman} assumed that $f$ is bounded on a measurable set of positive measure, Kormes \cite{Kormes} and Ostrowski \cite{Ostrowski} assumed that $f$ is bounded from one side on a measurable set of positive measure, and Mehdi \cite{Mehdi} assumed that $f$ is bounded from above on a second category Baire set.
-On the other hand, Hamel \cite{Hamel} investigated \eqref{eq:Cauchy} without any further condition of $f$, and by using the Hamel basis, which was introduced for this purpose, he showed that there are nonlinear solutions to \eqref{eq:Cauchy}, and he found all of them.
+A common path of investigation of \beqref{eq:Cauchy} is to impose various types of ``regularity'' conditions on the unknown function.
+It turns out that in the specific case where $f:\R\to\R$, each of these conditions implies the existence of some $c\in\R$ such that $f(x)=cx$ for all $x\in \R$, and this fact has been proved in various ways.
+For instance, Cauchy \cite[pp. 103--106]{Cauchy1821} assumed that $f$ is continuous, Darboux showed that $f$ can be assumed to be either monotone \cite{Darboux} or bounded on an interval \cite{Darboux1880}, Fr\'echet \cite{Frechet}, Blumberg \cite{Blumberg1919}, Banach \cite{BanachCauchy}, Sierpi\'nski \cite{Sierpinski1,Sierpinski2}, Kac \cite{Kac}, Alexiewicz-Orlicz \cite{AlexiewiczOrlicz}, and Figiel \cite{Figiel1969} assumed that $f$ is Lebesgue measurable, Kormes \cite{Kormes} assumed that $f$ is bounded on a measurable set of positive measure, Ostrowski \cite{Ostrowski} and Kestelman \cite{Kestelman} assumed that $f$ is bounded from one side on a measurable set of positive measure, and Mehdi \cite{Mehdi} assumed that $f$ is bounded above on a second category Baire set.
+On the other hand, in 1905 Hamel \cite{Hamel} investigated \beqref{eq:Cauchy} without any further condition of $f$.
+By using the Hamel basis, which was introduced for this purpose, he showed that there are nonlinear solutions to \beqref{eq:Cauchy} and he found all of them (see also Remark \bref{rem:Nonlinear} below).